aws-amplify/amplify-swift/README.md

 When filing an issue, please check [existing open](https://github.com/aws-amplify/amplify-ios/issues), or [recently closed](https://github.com/aws-amplify/amplify-ios/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aclosed%20), issues to make sure somebody else hasn't already reported the issue.
 Please try to include as much information as you can.
 Details like these are incredibly useful:

+* Expected behavior and observed behavior
 * A reproducible test case or series of steps
 * The version of our code being used
 * Any modifications you've made relevant to the bug
-* Anything unusual about your environment or deployment
+* Anything custom about your environment or deployment

+## Open Source Contributions

+We welcome any and all contributions from the community!
+Make sure you read through our contribution guide [here](./CONTRIBUTING.md) before submitting any PR's.
+Thanks! <3